 A didactic and clinical course designed to assist the student to develop the knowledge and skills necessary to meet the needs of the childbearing family.
 Physiological, psychological, sociological, socioeconomic, developmental, and ethnic-cultural factors involved in maternal-newborn nursing are emphasized.
 The student is required to utilize critical thinking skills when applying the nursing process to the prioritization of care for members of the childbearing family.
 Selected clinical experiences are provided at a variety of community agencies.
 Credit, six semester hours.
-(Prerequisites: NUR 1113, NUR 1119, NUR 1219, EPY 2533, and NUR 1019 for accelerated track.
+(Prerequisites: NUR 1113, NUR 1119, NUR 1219, and EPY 2533.
 Corequisite: NUR 2326)